zhouyichen30/pc_project/README.md

 ## Modeling Assumptions

 ### General
-- No base-currency conversion; IRR/MOIC in fund currency from `structure.csv`.
+- No base-currency conversion
-- Provided cashflows are treated as fixed (per instructions).
+- Provided facility level cashflows are treated as fixed.

 ### Curves and Financing
 - Rates reset monthly.